misraX/strmatch/README.md

 `strmatch.py` uses Python and it's standard libraries to create a simple way of finding the matched strings from the list.

-`test_strmatch.py` uses Python's unittest along with coverage are used to test and evaluate the code coverage.
+`test_strmatch.py` uses Python's unittest along with coverage to test and evaluate the code coverage.

 `start.sh` Simple bash script to build a virtualenv and run test.